crimson9715/Vessel-Tactics-Plus/mod/read_me.txt

 q: can I get you do to a vt modding thing for me / implement my suggestion for this mod?
 a: depends on if I'm ok with it and I think it's cool

+q: are you part of the vt dev team?
+a: no, I'm just a fan that enjoys the game and wanted to learn more about the game via modding

 q: is cyrk (the creator of vessel tactics) aware of this mod / cool with it?
 a: yeah they're aware of it and think it's cool that something like this exists, though I believe that they're likely going to keep anything mod-related unofficial (aside from adding in features that make it easier for modders, along with giving basic help for how some of the game works!!!)